mass8326/mixxxkit/README.md

 [↑↓ to move, enter to select, type to filter]
 ```

-You can pass the executable arguments to skip the prompting and enable use in scripts:
+You may also pass the executable arguments to skip the prompting for use in scripts:

 ```sh
 $ mixxxkit merge --help